Black nurses to keep momentum up with second vaccination clinic

-The organization is off to a strong start with 144 people vaccinated last week at their first clinic St. James Missionary Baptist Church last week.
+The organization is off to a strong start with 144 people vaccinated last week at their first clinic St. James Missionary Baptist Church.
 Some say they may not have had access to the vaccine otherwise, and Margaret Thompson, a member of the organization, said it can be important to see nurses who share their ethnicity giving out those the shots.

 “You will see Black faces watching over you after the vaccine,” Thompson said.
 “You will see Black faces for nurses giving you the vaccine.”